 Terrebonne, Blainville, Mascouche, Repentigny — the North Shore has experienced explosive growth since the 2000s.
 New construction, former farmland, variable soils.
 We know every municipality and its challenges.

 Montreal's North Shore stretches across geologically varied terrain, from the St. Lawrence lowland clay plains to the Laurentian foothills.
 Soils alternate between heavy marine clay in low-lying areas (Repentigny, south Terrebonne) and sand/gravel in higher zones (Blainville, Rosemère).
 This geological variability, combined with an unprecedented building boom since 2000, creates a unique inspection profile where century-old farmhouses coexist with brand-new residential developments.
+If you're selling, understanding what sellers should know before listing can help you prepare.

 Each North Shore municipality has its own distinct housing profile.
 Discover the challenges specific to your city.